Machine Embroidery Stabilizer Guide + FREE Printable Chart

 my cut-away stabilizer

-Cut-away stabilizer is formed from longer, denser fibers and is stronger and more stable than tear-away stabilizer.
+Cut-away stabilizer is formed from longer, denser fibers and is stronger and more stable than tearaway stabilizer.

 When finished embroidering, cut the stabilizer from around the design.
 The residual cut-away stabilizer material then permanently supports the item through continued washings and wearings.